xen-42/dredge-freecam/README.md

 ![image](https://github.com/xen-42/dredge-freecam/assets/22628069/c0fc4962-ef05-43fb-b177-6a41157b219b)

-Toggle the debug freecam by pressing 0 on your keyboard!
+Toggle the debug free cam by pressing 0 on your keyboard!

 Other commands: